LED Grow Lights and Eye Safety: What You Need to Know

 Blue Light Exposure

-• Excessive exposure to blue light can lead to retinal damage, contributing to conditions like macular degeneration, which is the gradual loss of central vision.
+• Excessive exposure can lead to retinal damage, contributing to conditions like macular degeneration or gradual loss of central vision.

-• Additionally, exposure to blue light disrupts the circadian rhythm, leading to sleep disturbances and other health issues.
+• It can also disrupt the circadian rhythm, leading to sleep disturbances and other health issues.

 Eye Strain and Fatigue

 Working closely with LED grow lights can also lead to eye strain and fatigue, particularly if you’re frequently exposed to their bright, intense light.
-This occurs when your eyes are overworked by looking at screens or bright lights for long periods.
+Symptoms of eye strain include:

 • Blurred Vision